gianluvillani/toartaruga/README.md

 The obstacle_detector package https://github.com/tysik/obstacle_detector is used to detect obstacles.
 The detected obstacles are published as circles and segments.
 For further information check the documentation at the repository above.
 We also implemented a simple transform broadcaster in order to place the obstacles in the global frame qualisys.
 (Check transform_broadcaster.py in transform_broadcaster package).
 If you want to visualize the obstacles on your own computer, be sure to install the obstacle_detector as well.
-To run complete autonomous path following with obstacle detection
+To run complete autonomous path following with obstacle detection  follow the commands listed below.

 Initialize the car and comunication with qualisys
 <code>